awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 If you are finished with the WorkSpace that you created for this tutorial, you can delete it\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.

+**Note**
+Simple AD is made available to you free of charge to use with WorkSpaces\.
+If there are no WorkSpaces being used with your Simple AD directory for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the [AWS Directory Service pricing terms](http://aws.amazon.com/directoryservice/pricing/)\.
+To delete empty directories, see [Delete the Directory for Your WorkSpaces](delete-workspaces-directory.md)\.
+If you delete your Simple AD directory, you can always create a new one when you want to start using WorkSpaces again\.

 ## Next Steps<a name="quick-setup-next-steps"></a>

 You can continue to customize the WorkSpace that you just created\.
 For example, you can install software and then create a custom bundle from your WorkSpace\.
 You can also perform various administrative tasks for your WorkSpaces and your WorkSpaces directory\.
 For more information, see the following documentation\.